 - Disclosure on contingent assets and contingent liabilities.
 Accounting Standard AASB 137 Provisions, Contingent Liabilities and Contingent Assets requires disclosure of contingent assets and contingent liabilities in the financial statements. - Agencies must disclose their contingent assets and liabilities in their financial statements and complete and submit the Contingent Assets and Liabilities Supplementary Return to Treasury at year-end.
 The Return also requires information on contingent assets and liabilities that exist but are not reported by the Agency, as they are the responsibility of Treasury administering for/on behalf of the Crown. - Information on financial guarantees.
-AASB 9 Financial Instruments requires recognition of any liability for financial guarantee contracts in the Statement of Financial Position.
-Agencies must separately identify financial guarantees, and any other instruments of assurance (refer to Treasury Policy Paper TPP17-08 Requirements for Issuing, Managing and Reporting Instruments of Assurance) that are issued with Treasury's backing as well as those issued without. - Disclosure on consultants and other contractors expense. - A 'consultant' is a person or organisation engaged under contract on a temporary basis to provide recommendations or professional advice to assist decision-making by management.
+AASB 9 Financial Instruments requires recognition of any liability for financial guarantee contracts in the Statement of Financial Position. - Disclosure on consultants and other contractors expense. - A 'consultant' is a person or organisation engaged under contract on a temporary basis to provide recommendations or professional advice to assist decision-making by management.
 Generally, it is the advisory nature of the work that differentiates a consultant from other contractors.
 Services provided under the NSW Government Legal Services Panel are excluded from the definition of a consultant for annual reporting purposes.
-Please record consultants expense to Prime account AE208020001 Consultant Expenses. - O An 'other contractor' expense is any individual or organisation (other than a consultant) who is engaged to undertake work that would or could be regarded as normally undertaken by an employee, but internal expertise is not available.
+Please record consultants expense to Prime account AE208020001 Consultant Expenses. - An 'other contractor' expense is any individual or organisation (other than a consultant) who is engaged to undertake work that would or could be regarded as normally undertaken by an employee, but internal expertise is not available.
 Other contractors, however, excludes personnel service expenses (disclosed as a separate line item, per Treasury Circular TC15-07 Financial and Annual Reporting requirements arising from personnel service arrangements) and contractors related to maintenance (disclosed as part of maintenance expense).
 Please record contractors expense to Prime account AE208040001 Contractor Expenses.

 x.
-Variance analysis - Appendix M(i)
+Variance analysis - Appendix M

-All Agencies must complete detailed variance analysis for the year to 30 June 2022.
+All Agencies must complete detailed variance analysis for the year to 30 June 2023.
 The variance analysis should include:

-- Comparison of your Agency's actual 2021-22 financial performance and financial position to the 2020-21 financial performance and financial position. - Comparison of your Agency's actual 2021-22 financial performance and financial position to the original budgeted 2021-22 financial performance and financial position where AASB 1055 Budgetary Reporting (AASB 1055) applies to your Agency.
+- Comparison of your Agency's actual 2022-23 financial performance and financial position to the 2021-22 financial performance and financial position. - Comparison of your Agency's actual 2022-23 financial performance and financial position to the original budgeted 2022-23 financial performance and financial position where AASB 1055 Budgetary Reporting (AASB 1055) applies to your Agency.